MOUNTAINS - MONASTERIES - TEA - CULTURE

 • Drive Pelling to Mirik (approx. 120 km, 3.5 hrs) — descend from Sikkim into West Bengal through tea-garden districts

-• Mirik Tea Garden — working Darjeeling tea estate; walk through tea rows; watch pluckers at work; taste fresh Darjeeling green and first-flush teas
+• Mirik Tea Garden is a working Darjeeling tea estate where you can walk through tea rows, watch pickers work, and taste fresh Darjeeling green and first-flush teas.

-• Drive Mirik to Darjeeling (52 km, approx. 2 hrs) — classic Himalayan road through layers of tea estates
+• Drive Mirik to Darjeeling (52 km, about 2 hours) on a classic Himalayan road that goes through layers of tea estates.

-• Darjeeling Himalayan Railway — Toy Train Ride (UNESCO) — iconic narrow-gauge steam train since 1881; loops, zigzags through town & tea gardens; Batasia Loop — spiral loop with War Memorial and Kanchenjunga views
+• The Darjeeling Himalayan Railway is a famous narrow-gauge steam train that has been running since 1881.
+It goes in loops and zigzags through town and tea gardens.
+The Batasia Loop is a spiral loop with views of the War Memorial and Kanchenjunga.

-• Batasia Loop & War Memorial — circular garden and Gorkha War Memorial; finest daytime Kanchenjunga view from Darjeeling
+• Batasia Loop and War Memorial: a round garden and the Gorkha War Memorial; the best view of Kanchenjunga during the day from Darjeeling

-• Mall Road & Chowrasta — colonial-era promenade; clock tower, Planters’ Club, Laden La Road shops; famous bookshops of Darjeeling
+• Colonial-era promenade Mall Road and Chowrasta; clock tower, Planters’ Club, Laden La Road shops; famous bookshops of Darjeeling

-• Dinner at hotel — set alarm for 4:00 AM tomorrow for Tiger Hill sunrise
+• Dinner at the hotel—set an alarm for 4:00 AM tomorrow to see the sunrise at Tiger Hill.

 Meals: Breakfast, Dinner | Accommodation: The Elgin Hotel Darjeeling / Mayfair Darjeeling / Cedar Inn (4-Star)

-The final morning begins before dawn with the legendary Tiger Hill sunrise — the most famous view in the entire Eastern Himalayas.
-From Tiger Hill (2,590m), on a clear morning, the entire Kanchenjunga massif blazes in the first light of day, and on exceptionally clear days, even Mount Everest can be seen on the horizon, over 220 km away.
-It is the most spectacular sunrise viewpoint in India.
-Afterwards, we will have a final Darjeeling morning before driving down to Bagdogra Airport for our return flight to Bangkok.
+The famous Tiger Hill sunrise, which is the most famous view in the whole Eastern Himalayas, marks the start of the last morning.
+On a clear morning, the whole Kanchenjunga massif shines in the first light of day from Tiger Hill (2,590m).
+On very clear days, you can even see Mount Everest on the horizon, over 220 km away.
+It is the best place in India to see the sunrise.
+After that, we’ll have one last morning in Darjeeling before driving to Bagdogra Airport for our flight back to Bangkok.

-• 4:00 AM: Tiger Hill Sunrise — most famous view in Eastern India; drive in darkness to Tiger Hill (2,590m, 14 km from Darjeeling); Kanchenjunga massif turns gold in first light; on clear days, Mount Everest (8,849m) and Makalu visible far northwest
+• 4:00 AM: Tiger Hill Sunrise—Eastern India’s most famous view.
+Drive in the dark to Tiger Hill (2,590m, 14 km from Darjeeling).
+The Kanchenjunga massif turns gold in the first light.
+On clear days, you can see Mount Everest (8,849m) and Makalu far to the northwest.

-• Hotel check-out; drive Darjeeling to Bagdogra Airport (78 km, approx. 2.5 hrs through tea gardens & plains)
+• Check out of the hotel and drive from Darjeeling to Bagdogra Airport (78 km, about 2.5 hours through tea gardens and plains).

-• Prime Value Tours coordinator assists with departure check-in formalities
+• Prime Value Tours coordinators assist with departure check-in formalities

-• Personalised Himalayan photo album, Darjeeling first-flush tea gift pack, Tibetan thangka miniature, and tour certificate presented to each guest
+• A personalized Himalayan photo album, Darjeeling first-flush tea gift pack, Tibetan thangka miniature, and tour certificate presented to each guest

 Meals: Breakfast | Accommodation: — (Departure Day)